alfredosa/go-youtube-reddit-automation/README.md

 # E2E Content Creation App

+> [!WARNING]
+> This project is now officially migrated to https://git.alfie.news/go-youtube-reddit-automation
+> I will likely delete this sometime.

 ## Description

 This project is a fully developed bot that extracts data from Reddit, the text is then used to get text-to-speech, and Images, and together with Video footage it creates a ready Video to be uploaded to Youtube and Instagram Automatically.
 No human interaction.